National Gallery Access Policy

 A copy of this policy is available to all members of the public via our website and on request from our contact points in the Gallery entrances.

-- Date on which this policy was approved by the Board of Trustees: 17 July 2014
+- This policy was approved by the Board of Trustees in 2014 and is due for review in 2019.